nnellans/ado-pipelines-guide/README.md

 It's important to know that this is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

-Lastly, Azure DevOps has two different types of Pipelines.
-First, there is the "*Classic UI*" Pipelines that come in both Build and Release forms.
-Second, there is the new type of Pipeline that is created using 100% YAML code.
+Azure DevOps has two different types of Pipelines.
+First, there is the "*Classic UI*" Pipelines, these come in both Build and Release forms.
+Second, there are the YAML Pipelines that are defined strictly in code.
 This guide will only focus on the modern YAML Pipelines.

 ---

+# High-Level Pipeline Structure

+There are two main types of information defined in a YAML Pipeline:
+1. Pipeline-level information.
+This includes things like triggers, parameters, variables, agent pools, repositories, etc.
+2. The actual work being done by the Pipeline.
+There are three different ways you can define the work:
+  - The standard way by defining Stages, Jobs, and Steps.
+This way will always work, no matter how many Stages or Jobs you have.
+  - If you have one Stage with multiple Jobs, then you can omit the 'Stages' layer.
+So, all you need to define is Jobs and Steps.
+  - If you have one Stage with one Job, then you omit both the 'Stages' and 'Jobs' layer.
+So, all you need to define is Steps.

 Triggers
 - Tells the Pipeline when to run

-Pipelines
-- Pipelines are comprised of one or more Stages

 Stages
 - A logical boundary that can be used to mark seperation of concerns (one example being Build, QA, Production)